thebigsleepjoe/TTT-Bots-2/README.md

 5. 📃 Ban certain traits from being selected, have a UI to explain assigned traits
 6. 📃 Have a full UI for bot customization
 7. ✅ Include basic bot chat commands, like !addbot
+8. 📃 Enable custom player models for bots.
+Will likely be done thru cvar.
+9. 📃 Enable/disable bots blending in on the scoreboard via fake ping, profile pictures, or "BOT" prefix.
+Some users may not like them blending in with real players.

 Traitor bot coordination:
 1. ✅ Traitor bots should share their plans with other traitors